About the Board of Trustees

 - Create channels and forums for communication with management

-- Ensure that the board structure represents the make-up of the communities
+- Ensure that the board structure represents the makeup of member communities

 - Create and staff appropriate board subcommittees

-- Board meetings held in person and are open to the public on the 2nd and 4th Thursday of each month beginning at 7:30 a.m.
+- Regularly scheduled Board meetings are open to the public on the 2nd and 4th Thursday of each month beginning at 7:30 a.m.

 - Board meetings are held at our main office at 12560 Middleton Pike, Bowling Green, OH 43402